apache/maven/maven-core-it/README.txt

 it0023: Test profile inclusion from settings.xml (this one is activated by an id
         in the activeProfiles section).

+it0024: Test usage of <executions/> inside a plugin rather than <goals/>
+        that are directly inside th plugin.

+it0025: Test multiple goal executions with different execution-level configs.

 -------------------------------------------------------------------------------

 - generated sources